Talking with a parent about estate planning is never easy. Here are several conversation starters that can help adult children and their parents plan.

 Also, how do they feel about being cared for should they need it?
 Some parents equate having their children care for them as being a burden on their kids.
-Think about whether you agree with their notion of the future and what you are willing to take on.
-You can help them visualize the future and what they want so you can help.
+Think about whether you agree with their notion of the future and what role you are willing to take on.

-It’s important to explain that estate planning covers a wide variety of issues including philanthropy.
+It’s important to understand that estate planning covers a wide variety of issues, including philanthropy.
 Find out if they have explored gifting strategies to efficiently pass on family wealth.
 Another question might be about contributing to family educational needs, perhaps for their grandchildren.

 Examine what they care deeply about and how your values are aligned.
 What are their charitable goals?
-Depending on your family’s wealth levels, you can define family investment and financial goals and objectives and even a philanthropic policy to direct wealth toward making positive social or environmental change.
+Depending on your family’s wealth levels, you can define family investment and financial goals and objectives.
+Families with significant wealth may even want to develop a philanthropic policy to direct wealth toward making positive social or environmental change.

 When thinking about estate planning and the drafting of wills, trusts and the division of assets, a family tree chart can help you build a solid estate plan—particularly in large families.
 Creating a family tree with your parents and siblings will not only allow you to visualize your family hierarchy, but better understand your parents’ relationships and gain knowledge about all of your relatives.
 A set plan may help avert conflicts between siblings in the future, as opinions will likely differ on what is best for mom or dad, or how their assets should be divided.